KYANKWANZI.

 Gen Museveni’s Kyakwanzi warning comes hardly a week after he voiced a similar position to the Central Executive Committee (CEC), the highest decision making body of the party, at State House on Wednesday, notifying CEC members that among them were individuals who had started campaigns and yet he was voted and is still around.

-After his remarks at Kyakwanzi, Gen Museveni had to rush back to State House for another crucial meeting with all security and intelligence directors.
+to rush back to State House for another crucial meeting with all

 In Kyankwanzi, NRM MPs declined to go on record on the subject raised by their party chairman, insisting they could only discuss the issue at the “forums” Mr Museveni had alluded to.